 What does your review relate to?
 Refusal Notice.
 Grant of permission with Conditions imposed.
-No decision reached within the prescribed period (two months after validation date or any agreed extension) - deemed refusal.
-Statement of reasons for seeking review You must state in full, why you are a seeking a review of the planning authority's decision (or failure to make a decision).
-Your statement must set out all matters you consider require to be taken into account in determining your review.
-If necessary this can be provided as a separate document in the 'Supporting Documents' section: (Max 500 characters) Note: you are unlikely to have a further opportunity to add to your statement of appeal at a la all of the information you want the decision-maker to take into account. ter date, so it is essentia al that you pr oduce You should not however raise any new matter which was not before the planning authority at the time expiry of the period of determination), unless you can demonstrate that the new mat time or that it not being raised before that time is a consequence of exceptional circumstance. ter could not have been Supporting documents explain response and reasons for appeal, we believe our original planning statements and details of the site were not fully considered when delivering the decision and suggest site visit by LRB. е Have you raised any matters which were not before the appointed officer at the time the Determination on your application was made?
-If yes, you should explain in the box below, why you are raising the new matter, why it was not raised with the appointed officer before your application was determined and why you consider it should be considered in your review: (Max 500 characters) efore Completed a written response to the Planning Officers Decision Notice Please provide a list of all supporting documents, materials and evidence which you wish to set to rely on in support of your review.
-You can attach these documents electronically later in the d intend All original planning documents and additional response to Refusal notice.
-Application Details Please provide the application reference no. given to you by your planning authority for your previous application.
-22/00634/APP What date was the application submitted to the planning authority?
+No decision reached within the prescribed period (two months after validation date or a ny agreed extension) - o leemed refus sal.
+Statement of reasons for seeking review You must state in full, why you are a seeking a review of the planning authority's decision (o must set out all matters you consider require to be taken into account in determining your resparate document in the 'Supporting Documents' section: (Max 500 characters) Note: you are unlikely to have a further opportunity to add to your statement of appeal at a la all of the information you want the decision-maker to take into account. iter date, so it is essenti al that you pr oduce You should not however raise any new matter which was not before the planning authority a the time expiry of the period of determination), unless you can demonstrate that the new ma time or that it not being raised before that time is a consequence of exceptional circumstance. tter could not have been Supporting documents explain response and reasons for appeal, we believe our original site were not fully considered when delivering the decision and suggest site visit by LRB. planning statements and l details of th e Have you raised any matters which were not before the appointed officer at the time the Determination on your application was made? \boxtimes Yes 🗌 No If yes, you should explain in the box below, why you are raising the new matter, why it was r your application was determined and why you consider it should be considered in your revie ot raised with the appoint w: (Max 500 character nted officer b s) efore Completed a written response to the Planning Officers Decision Notice × , Please provide a list of all supporting documents, materials and evidence which you wish to to rely on in support of your review.
+You can attach these documents electronically later in the submit with your notice ne process: (Max 500 c of review and haracters) d intend All original planning documents and additional response to Refusal notice.
+Application Details Please provide the application reference no. given to you by your planning 22/00634/APP authority for your previous application.
+What date was the application submitted to the planning authority?
 24/08/2022 What date was the decision issued by the planning authority?
 14/11/2022